ojalaw/knockout-embroidery-MP4/README.md

 ### User Stories

-**User Story 1:**
-First time customer - I want to easily navigate the website and understand the services offered, So that I can find the embroidery products I need without confusion and make my first purchase smoothly.

-**User Story 2:**
-Returning customer - I want to log in to my account and view my previous orders, So that I can reorder products I liked or track the status of my current orders.

-**User Story 3:**
-Embroidery collector - I want to be able to search and filter products based on specific criteria like material, style, and artist, So that I can find unique and high-quality pieces to add to my collection.

-**User Story 4:**
-Business owner - I want users to be abvle to access my site, I want it to have a simplistic look and feel to it.

 | As a/an | I want my customers to be able to... | So that they can... |
 | ----------- | ----------- | ----------- |
 | Navigation  |